mavryk-network/mavryk-taquito/docs/wallet_API.md

 ### - Operation hash and confirmation

-The `.send()` method returns an instance of the [`TransactionWalletOperation`](https://taquito.mavryk.org/typedoc/classes/_taquito_taquito.transactionwalletoperation.html) class with different properties and methods you can use to gather information about the transaction.
-Among them, there are two properties and one method that you will use most of the time when using Taquito:
+The `.send()` method returns an instance of the [`TransactionWalletOperation`](https://webmavryk.mavryk.org/typedoc/classes/_webmavryk_webmavryk.transactionwalletoperation.html) class with different properties and methods you can use to gather information about the transaction.
+Among them, there are two properties and one method that you will use most of the time when using Webmavryk:

 1. `.opHash`: this property holds the hash of the current transaction.
 It can be useful for debugging purposes or checking the status of the transaction in a block explorer.